isaiahtx/Advent-of-Code-2024/README.md

 # 2024 Advent of Code solutions written in Rust

+(Plus implementation of some standard data structures + algorithms in Rust)

 My code for each day can be found in `src/days`.
 To run the code, simply build the Rust project and run `cargo run -- <day_number> <part_number>
 <input_path>`.
 The final argument is optional; if no input path is provided